Bencosterton/Grass-Valley-LDX/README.md

 </function-value-change>
 ```

-Alsoit could be useful to check the status of a tally, maybe?:
+Also it could be useful to check the status of a tally, maybe?:

 **Is Red Tally ON:**
 ```xml